neondatabase/website/content/docs/guides/partner-billing.md

 * `autoscaling_limit_max_cu` &#8212; Sets a hard limit on how much compute an endpoint can consume in response to increased demand.
 For more info on min and max cpu limits, see [Autoscaling](/docs/guides/autoscaling-guide).
 * `suspend_timeout_seconds` &#8212; Sets how long an endpoint's alloted compute will remain alive with no current demand.
 After the timeout period, the endpoint is suspended until demand picks up.
 For more info, see [Autosuspend](/docs/guides/auto-suspend-guide).

-There are several ways you can set these values using the Neon API:
+There are several ways you can set these endpoint settings using the Neon API:

-* **Project-level defaults** &#8212; You can set default min and max cpu and suspend timeout period that are then applied automtically to any new compute instances created in that project.
-See [Create a project](https://api-docs.neon.tech/reference/createproject).
-* **Branch** &#8212; When creating a new branch, you can create its endpoint at the same time.
-See [Create a branch](https://api-docs.neon.tech/reference/createprojectbranch)
-* **Endpoint** &#8212; You can also create new endpoitns for any existing branch.
-See [Create an endpoint](https://api-docs.neon.tech/reference/createprojectendpoint)
+* project-level defaults
+* when creating a new branch
+* when creating or updating an endpoint on an existing branch

 See these sample CURL requests for each method.

 <Tabs labels={["Project", "Branch","Endpoint"]}>

 <TabItem>
+You can define default min and max compute size and suspend timeout period at the project level.
+These defaults are then applied automtically to any new compute instances created in that project.

+See the [create project](https://api-docs.neon.tech/reference/createproject) or [update project](https://api-docs.neon.tech/reference/updateproject) pages in the Neon API documentation for more detail.

 In this sample, we are setting the minimum compute size to **1 vCPU**, the max size at **3 vCPU**, and a 10 minute (**600 seconds**) inactivty period before the endpoint is suspended.

 These default values are set in the